California Consumer Privacy Act Website Consumer Data Privacy Notice

 Right to Opt-Out (Do Not Sell My Information)

 Right to Know/Access

 In accordance with the CCPA requirements, California residents may contact Zovio to request information about the categories of, or specific types of, personal information that we hold about them as well as how the data was used, the categories of third parties with whom the data was shared, and the purpose(s) for the sharing of the information.
-They can do so by emailing [email protected] or by exercising that right via one of the other options identified in the Contact Methods section of this Notice.
+They can do so by emailing [email protected] or via one of the other options identified in the Contact Methods section of this Notice.